-- A signed annual certification by the driver listing any traffic violations or attesting that the driver had none. - A road test and written test or equivalent (i.e. copy of a valid CDL). - Employment application documenting the driver's driving, work and safety history. - Investigation and inquiries into the driving history which includes a copy of the driver's driving record. - A note relating to the annual review of the driver's driving record. - Medical certification card and a DOT physical form unless the Missouri grandfather exception applies. - Investigation and inquiries of previous employers into the driver's driving, work and safety history. - Drug and alcohol testing results for the driver if they are required to have a CDL, including proof of: - A negative pre-employment test - Enrollment in a random testing process - Reasonable-suspicion training completed by the driver's supervisor - Written company policies, such as post-accident testing procedures
+- A signed annual certification by the driver listing any traffic violations or attesting that the driver had none. - A road test and written test or equivalent (i.e. copy of a valid CDL). - Employment application documenting the driver's driving, work and safety history. - Investigation and inquiries into the driving history which includes a copy of the driver's driving record. - Medical certification card and a DOT physical form unless the Missouri grandfather exception applies. - Investigation and inquiries of previous employers into the driver's driving, work and safety history. - Drug and alcohol testing results for the driver if they are required to have a CDL, including proof of: - A negative pre-employment test - Enrollment in a random testing process - Reasonable-suspicion training completed by the driver's supervisor - Written company policies, such as post-accident testing procedures